shivasiddharth/GassistPi-Documentation/docs/updating.rst

 5. If there is an update available, the project will be updated else the script will make a smooth exit.

 6. If the Project is updated, reconfigure the **config.yaml** file.

-**The update script will make a backup of your existing project folder before updating eg. GassistPi.bak-xxxx-xx-xx**
+.. note:: The update script will make a backup of your existing project folder before updating eg. GassistPi.bak-xxxx-xx-xx**